Meet the LBD Lab

 Graduate Student

 Brooke is a first year Psychological Science Ph.D. student from Baton Rouge, Louisiana.
 She attended Louisiana State University, where she received a B.S. in Psychology in 2021.
 At LSU, she was involved in various laboratories in the Cognitive and Brain Sciences department, studying the neurocognitive mechanisms of attention and memory through eye tracking and EEG methods.
-Afterwards, as the Lab Manager of the Learning & Brain Development Lab, her research focused on examining how social and motivational factors shape the development of infant attention.
+Afterwards, as the Lab Manager of the Learning & Brain Development Lab, her research focused on how attention biases are shaped across infancy.
 Brooke’s current research interest is in understanding attention-reward interactions in multimedia contexts across different stages of development.

 Kayla Brown